shaofeihuang/CPS-Security-Modelling-Literature-Review/README.md

 **Related Publication:** [Security Modelling for Cyber-Physical Systems: A Systematic Literature Review](https://arxiv.org/abs/2404.07527v3)

 ## Overview
-This repository presents the findings of a systematic literature review on cybersecurity modelling in the context of Cyber-Physical Systems (CPS) attacks.
-It summarizes key research approaches, results, current gaps, and future research opportunities.
+This repository presents the findings of a systematic literature review on cybersecurity modelling in the context of Cyber-Physical Systems (CPS).
+It summarises key research approaches, results, current gaps, and future research opportunities.
 The resource supports researchers, practitioners, and students aiming to advance CPS security modelling.
 ## Repository Contents
 - **CPS Security Modelling Literature Review Notes.xlsx:** Detailed reviews and notes from evaluated publications.
 - **Fig-CPS_Intrusion_Timeline.pdf:** Visual summary of intrusion timelines in CPS environments.